Freedom of information policy

 5. The Panel has determined that some internal papers, such as minutes of Panel meetings, or discussions regarding evidence, should not be published prior to the completion of the Panel’s report.
 It is the Panel’s intention, however, to publish such papers alongside the report, or very shortly afterwards.

-6. If you wish to make a request for access to information about the Panel, or its work, under the provisions of the Freedom of Information Act 2000, please contact them by email: email@example.com (Please note this is a new email address.
-However, any emails sent to the old address – firstname.lastname@example.org – will continue to be delivered until 1 March 2019.)
+6. If you wish to make a request for access to information about the Panel, or its work, under the provisions of the Freedom of Information Act 2000, please contact them by email.
+[There was an email address that is no longer live]

 7. The Panel will forward any request it receives to the Home Office which will be responsible for its processing.